Clarity logoClarity logoClarity

 Corporate governance, capital budgeting (NPV, IRR), WACC, capital structure theories, leverage analysis, and ESG for CFA Level I.

-Corporate Issuers (formerly called Corporate Finance) covers the decisions that companies make about governance, capital allocation, and financing.
-It's where accounting meets strategy: you'll learn how companies decide which projects to invest in, how to fund them, and how to return value to shareholders.
-While the exam weight is moderate (6–9% of Level I), the concepts here are foundational for equity valuation and financial statement analysis.
+Corporate Issuers sits where accounting meets strategy.
+You'll learn how companies decide which projects to invest in, how to fund them, and how to return value to shareholders — governance, capital allocation, and financing in one topic.
+The exam weight is moderate (6–9% of Level I), but the concepts are foundational for equity valuation and financial statement analysis.

 Corporate Governance: Who Runs the Company?